mostafavilabuw/Calderon2019ATACmodel/README.md

 Gene regulatory grammar was identified as described in `interpret_cnn.sh`

+Variant effect predictions can be performed as described in `pred_cnn.sh`

-Parameters of the trained models can found in `/Models` and be loaded into the model for sequence analysis as described in `interpret_cnn.sh`
+Parameters of the trained models can found in `/Models` and be loaded into the model for global analysis or sequence analysis as described in `interpret_cnn.sh` and `pred_cnn.sh`.

 Mouse ATAC-seq data can be found here https://github.com/smaslova/AI-TAC/ or the processed data files can be downloaded individually using the following links: